kristelaavendano/hawaii-google-maps-reviews/index.md

 ✅ Coastal vs. Inland column
 ✅ Restaurant density/competition column

+### Zipcode Column
 To create our `county` column, we first needed to create a `zipcode` column.
-We would then
+I created a `get_zipcode` function that extracted the zipcode of each business.
+I applied this function to `meta['address']` to create the new column.

+### County Column
+Then, I created a custom dictionary that mapped all zipcodes in Hawaii to their corresponding counties.
+This was a manualy process, and initially, when I compared the number of missing `county` values to `zipcode` values, I got this tuple: `(835, 417)`.

 **`reviews` Dataset**